-A pre-application community meeting was held on June 24, 2019.
-The community meeting was held for the proposed applications at 5150 Ninth Line (Mattamy) and the proposed applications at 5080 Ninth Line (Your Home Developments).
-Your Home Developments has not yet submitted development applications for 5080 Ninth Line.
-Refer to Section 6 of this appendix for a summary of comments received at the community meeting and from written submissions received.
+A pre-application community meeting was held by Ward 10 Councillor, Sue McFadden, on June 24, 2019.
+A subsequent virtual community meeting was held on March 23, 2022.
+Refer to Section 6 of this appendix for a summary of comments received at the community meeting and from written submissions received about the applications.